AsadullahSamo/tic-tac-toe/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any inquiries or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please contact [your-email@example.com](mailto:asad.samo549@gmail.com).